alpe88/vpg-technical-assessment/README.md

 1) Review this example HTML_Javascript html code and make it visually presentable without using external framework like bootstrap

 2) Review the either the .Net code snippet or the Python code snippet and fix the bugs in them.

+3) Add a function to calculate the mean, median, minimum, maximum temperatures and standard deviation between two dates.

-3) Add a function to add a temperature reading to the database.
+4) Add a function to add a temperature reading to the database.

-4) Send the new revised files back to VPG for review.
+5) Send the new revised files back to VPG for review.